allo-protocol/allo-v2/contracts/strategies/BaseStrategy.md

 5. `_allocate`: Allocates tokens to recipients based on provided data.
 6. `_distribute`: Distributes tokens to recipients based on provided data.
 7. `_getPayout`: Retrieves the payout summary for a recipient and data pair.
 8. `_getRecipientStatus`: Retrieves the status of a recipient.
-The strategy can choose to have it's status as long it returns IStrategy.RecipientStatus
+The strategy can choose to have it's status as long it returns IStrategy.Status

 In essence, the `BaseStrategy` contract establishes a standardized blueprint for various allocation strategies within the Allo ecosystem.
 It integrates critical functions, modifiers, and data structures, promoting consistency and coherence across different strategies.